aleph2c/miros/docs/_sources/scribbleexample.rst.txt

 Code, Make a Picture
 --------------------

-To begin with I will draw the picture in the code, so that I can see what I'm trying to build:
+To begin with I will draw the picture in the code, so that as I work I can see what I'm trying to build:

 .. code-block:: python